Track down all startup & login script and application launches in Mac OS X

 Advanced Users: Startup & Login items, apps, and scripts in Mac OS X

 This part of the article isn’t for most users!
-If you’re an advanced user or a systems administrator, that aforementioned preference pane is rarely the end of your hunt to track down startup and login items in Mac OS X. I recently was on a wild goose chase trying to find a rather obnoxious script a user had accidentally installed on a network machine, and this post from SuperUser made my job significantly easier, so for that reason I provide the list to you:
+If you’re an advanced user or a systems administrator, that aforementioned preference pane is rarely the end of your hunt to track down startup and login items in Mac OS X. I recently was on a wild goose chase trying to find a rather obnoxious script a user had accidentally installed on a network machine, and knowing the proper locations made my job significantly easier, so for that reason I provide the list to you:

 Applications that run on Startup: